 Ransomware Affiliate Arrest Reshapes Darkweb Activity

-A recent ransomware affiliate arrest has highlighted the increasing coordination between global cybercrime enforcement agencies.
+The ransomware affiliate arrest highlights how law enforcement is disrupting ransomware affiliate networks and dismantling affiliate-based ransomware models operating on the dark web..
 Instead of focusing only on core ransomware developers, law enforcement is now targeting the affiliates responsible for deploying payloads, negotiating ransoms, and leaking stolen data.
 Understanding this shift is key for researchers analyzing the evolving darkweb threat ecosystem.

 Understanding the Ransomware Affiliate Structure